saefullohmaslul/kuki/README.md

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/my-feature`.
-3. Make your changes and commit them: `git commit -am 'Add some feature'`.
+3. Make your changes and commit them: `git commit -am 'feat(deps): Add some feature'`.
+We are using conventional commit for standardization commit messages.
 4. Push the branch: `git push origin feature/my-feature`.
 5. Open a pull request.